muratk3n/thirdwave/en/2018/12/qa-1.md

 A: They are screwed.
 But I hear Russians started researching natgas-clean hydrogen conversion through a green process.
-So RU has a flame lite under its ass, that is good.
+So RU has a flame lit under its ass, that is good.

 On the consumer end, you can pipe H2 through the same natgas infrastructure, for homes, transportation.
 So it looks like existing